BYU-ITC-544/milestones/milestone-1/Milestone 1 - Initial Design.md

    - Manage and assign IP addresses dynamically to devices within the network.
 - **SIEM Server**:
    - Implement a Security Information and Event Management system for monitoring and analyzing security events and incidents across the network.
+- **Metric Server**
+   - Implement a resource monitoring server in Proxmox and set up usage and availability alerts.

 As a minimum, you should use:

 - 2x Windows servers 2022